 When discussing dress codes, it’s common to talk about suits, tuxedos, dinner jackets, and more.
 Though many of these garments look similar, there are key differences among them.

 In this article, we’ll be addressing the differences between a tuxedo and a suit.
-Click either of the following links if you need information on tuxedos or suits specifically.
-If you want more information on dress codes in general, we have plenty in our dress code guide.
+We offer dedicated guides to tuxedos and suits if this is what you’re specifically looking for.
+If you want more information on dress codes in general, we have plenty in our dress code guide with others listed below.

 Given the dilution perpetuated by various brands around what a tuxedo actually is, we feel it’s necessary to talk about the key differences between tuxes and suits.
 What makes a suit a suit, and what makes a tuxedo a tuxedo?
 We’ll analyze this difference conceptually at first, and then we’ll do a garment-by-garment breakdown of each.